Alexandria, Louisiana: United States Congressional district

 From 1913 to 1993, Alexandria served as the seat of Louisiana's Eighth Congressional district.
 A Democratic seat, it was held by the Long family for nearly half of its existence, from 1953 to 1987, broken only by the two terms of Harold B. McSween and three terms of Republican Clyde Holloway of Forest Hill.
 The seat was removed after the 1990 census indicated Louisiana no longer had the population to support it.
 The district was split among the Fourth, Fifth and Sixth Congressional districts.
 Alexandria is now in the Fifth district and was represented from 2003 to 2013 by Rodney Alexander, a Democrat-turned-Republican.
 From November 2013 to January 2015 the representative is Vance McAllister of Ouachita Parish.
 Since March 2021, the Fifth has been represented by Julia Letlow of Start in Richland Parish.

 Education

 Colleges and universities

-Situated south of the city, Louisiana State University at Alexandria (or LSUA) is a regional campus of the state's flagship university system, Louisiana State University.
+Situated south of the city, Louisiana State University at Alexandria (LSUA) is a regional campus of the state's flagship university system, Louisiana State University.
 From its establishment in 1959, the campus offered only two-year degrees; students seeking baccalaureate degrees had to commute or move to the main campus in Baton Rouge in order to gain a four-year degree.
 After 1976, students could either commute or telecommute in order to attend upper-level courses, including graduate classes.
 In 2002, following approval by the Louisiana State University Board of Supervisors and the Louisiana Board of Regents the Louisiana Legislature passed legislation allowing LSUA to offer baccalaureate degrees.

 A four-year degree is also attainable through Southern Baptist-affiliated Louisiana Christian University in Pineville, founded in 1906.

-Alexandria also has one of the Region 6 Louisiana Technical College campuses.
+Two of Central Louisiana Technical Community College's campuses, including its main campus and administration, are located in Alexandria.